KiranDLExperience/ComputeSquaresWithCUnit/README.md

 The Makefile contains the following targets:

 - build: Builds the library for the function
-- run: Runs the CUnit executable
+- run: Builds the CUnit executable
-- test: Runs the Cunit tests

 # Dockerfile
 The Dockerfile builds a container image that contains the C code with its dependencies.
 It uses the FROM instruction to base the image on the ubuntu:latest image and then installs the necessary packages for building and running the make.
 It also adds the C source files and Makefile to the image.